simonhicks/todo.vim/README.md

 This is a minimal vim plugin for handling simple todo files that look like this:

     [ ] This is a TODO item
+    [ ] !
+This is an important TODO item
     [X] This item is finished

-It provides bindings for checking and unchecking items, a command to open named todo files and a command to add a todo item to each file from anywhere in vim.
+It provides bindings for checking/unchecking items, adding/removing the bang, a command to open named todo files and a command to add a todo item to each file from anywhere in vim.
 That's all it does.

 ## USAGE